How to Make Fish Tacos

 In a small bowl stir together 1/4 cup vegetable oil, 1-1/2 teaspoons chili powder, 1/2 teaspoon salt, 1/2 teaspoon cumin, and 1/4 teaspoon garlic powder.
 Set aside.

 To serve, divide the fish into six portions and halve each portion to get 12 pieces.
-Fill each corn tortilla with 1 piece of fish and 2 to 3 tablespoons cabbage topping.
-Serve with one or more of the following accompaniments:
+Fill each corn tortilla with one piece of fish and 2 to 3 tablespoons cabbage topping.
+Serve your fish tacos with one or more of the following accompaniments: